Music and MSJ

 Can you help us?

-We realise that the pandemic has created financial uncertainties, with many deserving charities in need of your support.
-However, if you so choose, it is also now possible for us working together to take advantage of this wonderful philanthropic opportunity.
-Your gift would not only help create a life-changing Award, but enhance the overall musical offering, benefitting the whole School community in so many meaningful ways.
+Your gift will not only help to create a life-changing Award, but enhance the overall musical offering, benefitting the whole School community in so many meaningful ways.

 Every gift will help take us one step closer to achieving our £100,000 goal.
 You may choose to pledge your gift over a five-year period, to spread the expense and the available Gift Aid.
 For example, a 40% tax payer making a gift of £120 per annum – just £10 per month – with Gift Aid will sum to a contribution of £1,000 over five years.
 For a 20% tax payer, £1,000 can be given by pledging just over £13 per month (net).